 What are your credentials?
 “Everything is on you.”
 What qualifies you to do this?

 Is an acquisition possible

 Can you point to industry acquisitions and at what prices?

 What is the multiple on revenue

 Are you building a legacy company or are you open to an acquisition?

 Are there big players with the existing infrastructure who can rollover and squish you

-Is your business/product free standing or does it depend upon the X factor to succeed
+Does your business/product depend upon the X factor to succeed

 Finally … what is your exit strategy